Xiao Han (Liao dynasty)

-Xiao Han (died 949), courtesy name Hanzhen, probably born with the name Shulü Han and also known as Dilie, was a general of the Khitan-led Liao dynasty of northern China.
-After Emperor Taizong of Liao conquered the Later Jin, Xiao was left in control of the Later Jin's former capital Daliang (now Kaifeng), but he was unable to hold it.
+Xiao Han (died 949), originally named Shulü Han, courtesy name Hanzhen, childhood nickname Dilie, was a general and consort kin of the Khitan-led Liao dynasty of China.
+After Emperor Taizong conquered the Later Jin dynasty, Xiao was left in control of the Later Jin's former capital Daliang (now Kaifeng), but he was unable to hold it.
 He later plotted against Emperor Taizong's nephew and successor Emperor Shizong and was executed.

 Life

 Early years

 It is not known when Xiao Han was born.
 His father was Xiao Dilu (蕭敵魯)—probably still using the surname Shulü at the time—who was a chancellor of the Liao dynasty's northern court and who was a brother of the empress Shulü Ping, the wife of Khitan's first emperor Taizu and a son of Emperor Taizu's aunt.
 Despite this close relationship, at some point, Xiao Han's mother was put to death by Empress Shulü, causing him to resent the empress from that point on.

 The earliest reference to Xiao Han's military career was in 922, when Zhang Wenli, then military governor (jiedushi) of Chengde around modern Shijiazhuang, Hebei, was under attack from the army of Khitan's southern neighbor Jin and sought Khitan aid.
 While the Chinese accounts were that the Jin commander Li Sizhao (adoptive cousin of Jin's prince Li Cunxu) died in battle with Zhang's army, Xiao's biography in the History of Liao contained a different narrative: that it was Xiao, whom Emperor Taizu sent to aid Zhang, who killed Li Sizhao.

 In either case, after Emperor Taizu's death and succession by his son Emperor Taizong—who had married Xiao Han's sister Xiao Wen as his empress and whose sister, according to the Zizhi Tongjian, Xiao Han might have married, (although this might have been a confusion with Xiao Han's later marriage)—Xiao Han became the commander of Emperor Taizong's Han guards.
 By 945, Emperor Taizong had changed the name of his Khitan state to Liao and central China was ruled by Later Jin.
 In a battle, Emperor Taizong's army initially prevailed over Later Jin general Du Wei, but Xiao convinced Emperor Taizong to have the Liao cavalry dismount to attack Du's army with their bows and a Later Jin counterattack then caused the battle to go against Liao with heavy losses.